ryangchn/QG-ConvLSTM/README.md

 [1] A. Mittal, A. K. Moorthy, and A. C. Bovik, “No-reference image quality assessment in the spatial domain,” IEEE Transactions on Image Processing, pp. 4695–4708, 2012.

-## Notice

-Note that since the original codes were lost, these codes are re-implemented by the authors.
-The test results may be slightly different from the paper, but are very comparable with or even better than the reported numbers in our paper.

-For example, the PSNR improvement on *BasketballPass* at QP = 42 is 0.6086 dB (these codes) v.s.
-0.6066 dB (Table 1 in the paper), and that on *RaceHorses* at QP = 42 is 0.4143 dB (these codes) v.s.
-0.4062 dB (Table 1 in the paper).

 # Contact
 Email: r.yangchn@gmail.com